BS-Wissem/another_gauge/example/README.md

 # another_gauge example

-Demonstrates how to use the another_gauge plugin.
+Demonstrates how to use the another_gauge widget.

 ## Getting Started